browserengineering/book/book/animations.md

 ::: {.print-only}

-The blue square should now be underneath the green square, so overlap testing is now complete.
+The blue square in Figure 6 should now be underneath the green square, so overlap testing is now complete.
 You should now be able to render [this example](https://browser.engineering/examples/example13-transform-overlap.html)
 correctly: